Topological nonsymmorphic insulator versus Dirac semimetal in KZnBi: Results

 and

 The numbers $n$'s in Eq.~\ref{z4} and \ref{mcn} can be evaluated from the WCC spectrum as follows.
 If we choose the $\tilde{M}_x$ glide subspace with eigenvalue $+i e^{(-i k_z c/2)}$ along $X \rightarrow U$ and $Z \rightarrow \Gamma$ direction, $n_{XU}^+$ and $n_{Z\Gamma}^+$ is defined as the difference between the number of times an arbitrary horizontal reference line crosses the bands with positive and negative slopes. $n_{\Gamma X}$ is the difference between the number of times the reference line crosses positive and negative slope bands in the $\Gamma \rightarrow X$ direction.
 Similarly, in the $\tilde{M_z}$ mirror subspace along $-X \rightarrow \Gamma \rightarrow X$ direction, $n_{-X\Gamma X}^{+i}$ and $n_{-X\Gamma X}^{-i}$ gives the difference between the number of times this line crosses the positive and negative slope bands.
 Since the system is time-reversal symmetric, $n_{-X\Gamma X}^{+i} = - n_{-X\Gamma X}^{-i}$.
 Note that while taking this difference, one should compute \{positive slope\} - \{negative slope\} bands.
 Following this convention, the values deduced from the WCC spectrum are $n_{XU}^+=0$, $n_{Z\Gamma}^+=0$, $n_{\Gamma X}=2$ and $n_{-X\Gamma X}^{+i} =-2$.
 The obtained topological invariants are $\chi=2$ and $C_m=-2$.
 This shows that KZnBi is a topological non-symmorphic crystalline insulator similar to KHgX~\cite{Hourglass_bernevig,KHgSb_Ma_exp,KHgSb_Liang_exp,Tayrong_KHgX}.
-The robustness of this topological state is further verified by calculating the electronic structure and WCCs spectrum using different XC density functionals (LDA, GGA, R2SCAN) including the hybrid density functional with 25\% HF exchange (results not shown for brevity).
+The topological state of KZnBi is further evaluated by calculating the electronic structure and WCCs spectrum using different XC functionals (LDA, PBE-GGA, SCAN, R2SCAN) including the HSE06 functional with 25\% exact HF exchange (results not shown for brevity).
+All these functionals produce a topological non-symmorphic crystalline insulator.